saamuul/internship-placement-management-system/README.md

 # Internship Placement Management System

-The Internship Placement Management System is developed as part of the **SC2002 - Object Oriented Design & Programming** course at NTU.
 This system streamlines the internship management process by providing a centralized platform where:

 - **Students** can browse and apply for internship opportunities
 - **Company Representatives** can post and manage internship listings